 Getting there and back

-If you’re heading to the massage straight from work, just bring a change of clothes in your bag.
-Most clinics have small changing areas or will give you privacy in the treatment room itself.
+If you’re heading straight from work, just throw a change of clothes in your bag.
+Most clinics have a small changing area, or your therapist will give you privacy in the treatment room itself.
+Either way, you’ll be sorted.

 What about underwear?

-This is where people tend to overthink things.
-For most massages, you’ll be asked to undress to your comfort level and lie under a sheet or towel.
-Many women choose to remove everything, while others prefer to keep their underwear on.
-Both are completely fine.
+This is the part that tends to send people into a bit of a spiral, and I get it.
+The answer, mercifully, is that there is no wrong answer.
+For most massages, you’ll be asked to undress to your own comfort level and get under a sheet or towel.
+Many people remove everything, others prefer to keep their underwear on.
+Both are completely fine and neither will raise an eyebrow.

-Your massage therapist is a trained professional who’s seen it all before, and they’ll be using proper draping techniques to keep you covered at all times.
-They’ll only uncover the specific area they’re working on—your back, legs, arms, whatever—while the rest of you stays under the sheet.
+Your massage therapist is a trained professional who has genuinely seen it all.
+They’ll use proper draping techniques to keep you covered throughout, only uncovering the specific area they’re working on at any given time — your back, your legs, your arms — while the rest of you stays tucked under the sheet.
+You are not going to be lying there exposed like a sad rotisserie chicken.
+That is not how this works.

-If you’re having a specific treatment like a pregnancy massage or a sports massage focusing on your legs, your therapist will give you guidance on what to remove beforehand.
+If you’re booked in for something more specific, like a pregnancy massage or a sports massage targeting your legs, your therapist will give you guidance on what to remove before the session starts.

 Before you start

-Your therapist will ask you to fill out a brief health questionnaire covering any injuries, medical conditions, or areas you’d like them to focus on.
+You’ll be asked to fill out a brief health questionnaire covering any injuries, medical conditions, or areas you want your therapist to focus on (or avoid).
 Be honest here.
-If you’ve got a dodgy shoulder or lower back pain, speak up.
+If you’ve got a dodgy shoulder that’s been giving you grief for six months, this is the time to mention it, not something to heroically power through.

-They’ll then leave the room while you undress and get onto the massage table, lying face down under the sheet.
-There’s usually a face cradle so you’re not smothering yourself into the table.
+Your therapist will then leave the room while you undress and get onto the massage table, lying face down under the sheet.
+There’s usually a face cradle so you’re not spending the session with your face completely mashed into the table.

 During the treatment

-The room should be warm (therapists know cold muscles don’t relax), dimly lit, and often playing some sort of ambient music.
-You can absolutely ask them to turn the music off if you find it annoying—it’s your massage.
+The room should be warm (because cold muscles don’t relax, and any therapist worth their salt knows this), dimly lit, and usually playing some kind of ambient music.
+You can absolutely ask them to turn it off if the pan flute is not doing it for you.
+It’s your massage.
+You get a say.

-If the pressure is too firm or too light, tell them.
-If the room’s too cold, say something.
-If you need to use the bathroom halfway through, that’s fine too.
-Professional therapists want you to be comfortable, and they’d rather you speak up than lie there silently hating the experience.
+If the pressure is too firm or too light, say so.
+If you’re cold, mention it.
+If you need a bathroom break halfway through, that’s fine too.
+Professional therapists want you to actually enjoy the experience, and they would genuinely rather you speak up than lie there quietly suffering.
+The feedback isn’t rude.
+It’s helpful.

 Remedial and deep tissue

-These are more clinical and focused on treating specific problems.
-Your therapist might ask you to keep your underwear on for easier access to hip and glute muscles.
-They’ll also likely ask you to move into different positions during the treatment.
+These are the more clinical, targeted massages designed to treat specific problems rather than just help you unwind.
+Your therapist might ask you to keep your underwear on for easier access to hip and glute muscles, and they’ll likely ask you to move into different positions throughout the session.
+It’s more interactive than a relaxation massage, and significantly less relaxing in the moment — but worth it.

 Relaxation and Swedish massage

-This is your classic spa-style massage—long, flowing strokes designed to help you relax.
-Most people undress completely for these, but again, do whatever feels right for you.
+This is your classic spa-style massage.
+Long, flowing strokes, the whole deal.
+Most people undress completely for these, but as with everything on this list, do whatever feels right for you.
+There is no pressure.

 Pregnancy massage

-You’ll usually lie on your side with pillows for support, or some clinics have special tables with cutouts for your belly.
-Wear comfortable underwear and let the therapist guide you on positioning.
+You’ll typically lie on your side with pillows for support, or some clinics have special tables designed with your belly in mind.
+Wear comfortable underwear and let your therapist guide you through positioning.
+They’ll have done this many times before and will know exactly what they’re doing.

-You’ll feel relaxed, possibly a bit spaced out, and your muscles might feel surprisingly tender the next day (especially after remedial work).
-Drink plenty of water, take it easy, and don’t immediately run off to CrossFit.
+You’ll feel relaxed, possibly a little spaced out, and your muscles might be surprisingly tender the next day — particularly if you’ve had remedial or deep tissue work.
+Drink plenty of water, take it easy for the rest of the day, and resist any urge to immediately book yourself into a high-intensity workout.
+Give your body a minute.

-Your therapist will leave the room again so you can get dressed.
-Take your time—there’s no rush.
+Your therapist will leave the room again so you can get dressed in peace.
+There’s no rush, so take your time.

 What if I fall asleep?

-Completely normal and actually a sign you’re properly relaxed.
-Therapists are used to it.
+Completely normal, and honestly a sign that you’re properly relaxed.
+Therapists are very used to this.

 What if I need to pass wind?